 By Martin Wahl

 The badge of Lazio is characterized by the yellow eagle which refers to power and strength, especially associated to great ancient gods like the Greek Zeus and Roman Jupiter.
-The golden eagle would later be adopted as a symbol by the Italian Fascists, but as Lazio had used the symbol many years earlier where is no such connection.
+The golden eagle would later be adopted as a symbol by the Italian Fascists, but as Lazio had used the symbol many years earlier where is no connection.